Last updated on October 17, 2024

 This deck is full of interactions and small combos.

-Cards like Stoneskin and Tower Defense buff the toughness of your creatures.
-It can lead to a win out of nowhere.
+Cards like Stoneskin and Tower Defense buff the toughness of your creatures, and can lead to a win out of nowhere.

 Wall of Omens and Wall of Blossoms draw you an extra card no matter what, and two if you have your commander in play.